truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 ![Mobile app sign in page](https://learn.classy.org/rs/673-DCU-558/images/cl-mobile-login.PNG)

-## Add a card reader
+## Add an M2 card reader

-If you purchased an M2 card reader through Classy Live, follow these steps to add and connect it:
+To add your Reader M2 to your event:

 1. Tap the event
 2. Tap the **Settings icon** in the top right corner